njaard/sonnerie/README.md

 * Isolated: A transaction doesn't see updates from other transactions or expose its changes until it has been committed.
 * Durable: committed data is resistant to loss from unexpected shutdown.
 * Nanosecond-resolution timestamps (64 bit), 1970-2554
-* No weird dependencies, no virtual machines, one single native binary
+* No weird dependencies, no virtual machines, one single native binary for the command line tool
 * floating point and integer values, multiple columns per sample

 Sonnerie runs on Unix-like systems and is developed on Linux.